2025 review and 2026 outlook: major transformations in digital technology and digital projects

 The 2026 guidelines also reflect a greater expectation of accountability.
 Digital decisions are perceived as binding, with organizational, human, and economic impacts.
 This awareness reinforces the need for discernment.

-This requirement for accountability encourages a more thoughtful approach to digital technology.
+This demand for responsibility is driving a more thoughtful approach to digital technology.
 Projects will have to demonstrate their relevance beyond their feasibility.
-This development favors approaches that are more sober, more transparent, and better aligned with actual objectives.
+This evolution favors more sober, more readable approaches that are better aligned with real objectives.

-Finally, 2026 looks set to be a year of maturation in digital project governance.
+Finally, 2026 promises to be a year of maturation in digital project governance.
 Organizations will seek to better structure their decisions, clarify responsibilities, and secure trajectories.

-This maturity is reflected in increased attention to initial scoping, prioritization, and monitoring.
+This maturity will translate into greater attention to initial scoping, prioritization, and monitoring.
 Projects will no longer be managed solely as technical undertakings, but as strategic levers in their own right.

-This development reinforces the need for a comprehensive vision.
-Digital projects in 2026 will need to be part of a global, consistent, and sustainable approach.
+This evolution reinforces the need for a comprehensive vision.
+Digital projects in 2026 will need to be part of a global, coherent, and sustainable approach.
 This approach is a direct continuation of the transformations that began in 2025.

 Conclusion

 The year 2025 marks a discreet but formative turning point in the evolution of digital technology and digital projects.
 It crystallizes fundamental transformations that redefine value, expectations, and modes of organization.
-2026 continues these developments, with an increased demand for clarity, consistency, and accountability.
+2026 is a continuation of these developments, with an increased demand for clarity, consistency, and accountability.

-To explore this strategic reading in greater depth, the following articles provide a step-by-step breakdown of the details.
+To further explore this strategic perspective, the following articles provide a more detailed analysis.
 The first offers a detailed review of the year 2025, analyzing the changes observed in the field in greater detail.
 The second focuses on the concrete prospects for 2026, translating these transformations into operational guidelines.
 These complementary readings extend the framework set out here without repeating it.

 Alexis Chretinat - Business Strategist